peanut butter fudge

 total time2 hours 10 minutes

-These 4-ingredient peanut butter fudge bars are gluten free and totally easy to make.
+These 4-ingredient peanut butter fudge bars are super easy to make.
 They are a great little protein bar.
 In fact, each mini bitesize bar has over 8g of protein.

 It’s not your traditional fudge, with tons of sugar.
 The texture is gooey and fudgy with a bit of a snickers taste.